Historic archaeological resources definition

 • Archaeological site means a geographic locality in Washington, including but not limited to, submerged and submersible lands and the bed of the sea within the state's jurisdiction, that contains archaeological objects.

-• Environmental and Social Management Framework or “ESMF” means the framework, dated September 15, 2009 and disclosed at the Association’s Infoshop on December 15, 2009, in form and substance satisfactory to the Association, setting out modalities to be followed in assessing the potential adverse environmental and social impact associated with activities to be implemented under the Project, and the measures to be taken to offset, reduce, or mitigate such adverse impact.
+• Environmental and Social Management Framework or “ESMF” means the framework dated June 15, 2009 and published by Infoshop on July 2, 2009, in form and substance satisfactory to the Association, setting out modalities to be followed in assessing the potential adverse environmental and social impact associated with activities to be implemented under the Project, and includes an EMP, as hereinafter defined, which sets forth the measures to be taken to offset, reduce, or mitigate such adverse impact.